Assistant Dean of Student Clubs and Organizations

 Promoting a positive campus environment

-Charleston Southern University’s diverse community consists of individuals varying in ethnic makeup, cultural background, age, language, educational and professional experience, ability, veteran and/or socioeconomic status.
-The CSU family brings value from multiple regions within the United States and a variety of nations around the world.
+Charleston Southern University’s diverse community consists of individuals varying in ethnic makeup, cultural background, age, language, educational and professional experience, veteran and socioeconomic status from multiple regions in the United States and a variety of nations.
 This exposure to faculty, staff and students from diverse backgrounds with unique experiences and perspectives enriches education and personal development in the classroom, residence halls, student organizations and campus community.
 To support CSU’s mission, the Office of Diversity welcomes your ideas and participation in the planning of educational programming, sharing experiences and talent.

 In alignment with the institution’s biblical core values, the Office of Diversity is designed to promote a positive and supportive campus climate for all faculty, staff and students.